 Under full disclosure, the one standard practice we follow is to de-worm our pastured based animals and also apply fly/tick/bug repellant.
 A good de-worming program keeps the animal healthy and growing.
 The bug repellant keeps the animal healthy, growing and comfortable.
 We do not inject our animals.
 Our parasite program is all “pour on” (like putting tick and bug repellant on your body) and has no withdrawal period.

 We think it is totally negligent of any herdsman not to have a parasite program in place One year we experienced “pink eye” in our herd, due to us being “all natural”, and we will never let that happen again.
 We also decided not to treat it with antibiotics and let it take its natural course.
 The cattle were uncomfortable for much of the grazing season while not gaining weight at the levels they normally do.

 Our Berkshires are purebred Berks, happy, healthy and well fed .
-We only raise Berkshires for our Angus side share clients.
-We provide this service as a value added product to our clients, many who have been with us since the beginning.
-As a guide, we try to process our hogs when we expect a hanging weight of around 200 lbs.
-From our Berkshires, we expect a 70% yield from the carcass so you could expect around 140 lbs. of meat from a whole pork cut into bone-in chops and roasts, closely trimmed, regular ground pork/sausage.
+As a guide, we try to process our hogs when we expect a hanging weight of around 240 lbs.
+From our Berkshires, we expect a 70% yield from the carcass so you could expect around 168 lbs. of meat from a whole pork cut into bone-in chops and roasts, closely trimmed, regular ground pork/sausage.
 All processing is under USDA inspection at Vermont Packing House.
+SHOP NOW!

-The pork is processed in September and is ready for customer pick up in October or November.
-Smoked pork takes time to cure.
-Delivery is also available for a nominal fee.
+The whole pork is processed in September/October and is ready for customer pick up or delivery in November/December.
+Curing and smoking takes time.
+SHOP NOW!